- M. Sakran has had an article accepted for publication by Small Farmer's Journal.

-- The twenty ninth set of photography, artwork, poetry and fiction is below.
-Set twenty eight can be found on the Photography, Artwork, Poetry and Fiction page.
+- The thirtieth set of photography, artwork, poetry and fiction is below.
+Set twenty nine can be found on the Photography, Artwork, Poetry and Fiction page.

 Current photography, artwork, poetry and fiction: